Mastodon

 TLDR

-• The Dogs of the Dow strategy involves selecting the 10 Dow Jones stocks with the highest dividend yields each year and holding them for exactly 12 months.
+• The Dogs of the Dow: buy the 10 highest-yielding Dow Jones stocks each January, hold for exactly 12 months, then repeat the screen.

 There is a particular kind of investing satisfaction in buying something that everyone else has temporarily gone off.
 The Dogs of the Dow is built entirely on that idea.